citp/privacy-policy-historical/x/xo/xo./xo.com.md

 **rev. 09/28/05      **

 Should you have any questions about this policy or your information held by XO, please contact the appropriate Customer Care representative.
-Information on contacting Care can be found at [http://www.xo.com/forms/Campaign/Care/ContactCustomerCare/ContactCustomerCare.aspx](https://web.archive.org/forms/Campaign/Care/ContactCustomerCare/ContactCustomerCare.aspx).
+Information on contacting Care can be found by [clicking here](https://web.archive.org/forms/Campaign/Care/ContactCustomerCare/ContactCustomerCare.aspx).
 We will gladly address any questions you may have.
-XO Customer Care

 ---|---